mattjlewis/diozero/docs/index.md

 + Release 0.6: Preparing for 1.0 release.
 + Release 0.7: Support for non-register based I2C device read / write
 + Release 0.8: Added Analog Output device support (added for the PCF8591).
 Introduced Java based sysfs and jpi providers.
 Bug fix to I2CLcd.
 Added support for BME280.
 + Release 0.9: Native support for I2C and SPI in the sysfs provider.
 Support for CHIP, BeagleBone Black and Asus Tinker Board.
 Moved sysfs provider into diozero-core, use as the default provider.
-Preliminary support for devices that support the Firmata protocol (i.e. Arduinos).
+Preliminary support for devices that support the Firmata protocol (i.e. Arduino).
-+ Release 0.10 (WIP): Firmata I2C.
++ Release 0.10 (in progress): Firmata I2C.
 Improvements to MFRC522.
 SDL Joystick JNI wrapper library.
+MFRC522 fully supported (finally).
+Added support for MCP EEPROMs.
+I2C SMBus implementation in the internal sysfs provider.

 ## License